yusufmalikul/telegram-api/README.md

 * Enables you to anything supported by the Telegram Bot API: messages, stickers, location, inline bots and any other supported method via PHP to a Telegram user (either direct conversation, channel, group or supergroup).
 * Respects and implements the default types and methods made by Telegram itself.
 Have any doubts about any method?
 [Just check the original documentation](https://core.telegram.org/bots/api), this implementation will not differ too much.
-* Doesn't need any dependency, except for Guzzle, which you can inyect if you already use it elsewhere.
+* Doesn't need any dependency, except for Guzzle, which you can inject if you already use it elsewhere.
 * **Full** inline bots support!

 ## Installation